ashish-agr/Projects-React/README.md

 # Projects-React
-A compilation of all projects made using ReactJS.
+These are the projects I developed while using ReactJS.
+I have a [seperate repository](https://github.com/ashish-agr/Projects-Other) for my other projects.